gkaf89/NCC-Trainings/docs/cuda/exercise-2.md

         __global__ void vector_add(float *a, float *b,
         float *out, int n)
         {
-          // allign your thread id indexes
+          // Allign your thread id indexes
           int i = ........

           // Allow the   threads only within the size of N